Chart Color Schemes

 Household Composition

-Underdale features high concentrations of group households and lone person households, with a fairly typical median household size
+Underdale features high concentrations of group households and lone person households, with a lower-than-average median household size

 Family households constitute 62.4% of all households, including 28.2% couples with children, 24.2% couples without children, and 8.7% single parent families.
-Non-family households account for the remaining 37.6%, with lone person households at 31.9% and group households comprising 5.4%.
-The median household size is 2.3 people, aligning with the Greater Adelaide average.
+Non-family households comprise the remaining 37.6%, with lone person households at 31.9% and group households making up 5.4%.
+The median household size is 2.3 people, smaller than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households